evanrich/Bluetooth-LED-Sign/README.md

 **Known issues**

-* New Arduino 1.0 code will not work with more than 2 displays
+* Arduino library code will not work with more than 2 displays (issue with the library, not my code)
-* Old Arduino 0023 code is slow when using text scaling (2 instead of 1)
 * Android: If a Repeat is issued to the display, it will loop the text until a new message is sent.
 * VB.NET: If a repeat and color change are issued, the display will not stop repeating until a new color is sent.